We’ll be back with a regular 4Columns issue on September 7. Until then, please enjoy our fourth summer missive: an eclectic August syllabus.

 Marlene Dietrich: The Life, Maria Riva (1992)

-Last year, while writing an appreciation of Maximilian Schell’s great Marlene (1984)—a documentary about the screen titaness, then deep into her retirement, in which she refuses to be filmed—I scanned some of the late chapters in this biography, written by Dietrich’s only child and published two years after the movie legend’s death.
+Last year, while writing an appreciation of Maximilian Schell’s great Marlene (1984)—a documentary about the screen titaness, then deep into her retirement, in which she refuses to be filmed—I scanned some of the late chapters in this biography, written by Dietrich’s only child and published less than a year after the movie legend’s death.
 The details were scurrilous (living in semi-squalor during her senescence, Dietrich apparently used a Limoges pitcher as a chamber pot) but rendered with fascinating, forensic detachment.
 These unsavory facts left me curious about Riva’s full record of Mutti dearest.
 And I wonder: How do Riva’s recollections compare with the matricidal memoirs written by the daughters of Bette Davis and Joan Crawford?
 Or with Ryan Murphy’s Feud, a mini-series devoted to the last gleaming of those American celluloid lionesses?